 Each city has a unique image.
 This image deals with various elements and features of the town structure.
 Such an image is especially useful when designing the actual design of the city’s development, as well as the detailed design of various sections.
 The location and context of the citizen’s mind on various factors can be a guide when it comes to empowerment or change.
-A development project can make a big difference to the city’s image.
+A development project and Town Planning can make a big difference to the city’s image.

 Land use plans of cities are prepared by the Town Planning Authority and various areas are demarcated for specific land use.
-These schemes include provisions related to adequate road width, open spaces or basic amenities (water, electricity, schools, hospitals, etc.).
+These schemes include provisions related to adequate road width, open spaces, or basic amenities (water, electricity, schools, hospitals, etc.).

 The development of slums in urban areas has become a complex problem.
-These settlements are continuously developing around industrial areas, railway lines, ports, riverbanks, wholesale markets etc. The largest expansion of slums is in metros.
+These settlements are continuously developing around industrial areas, railway lines, ports, riverbanks, wholesale markets, etc. The largest expansion of slums is in metros.
 Dharavi, near Mumbai, is Asia’s most extensive slum.

-Tamil Nadu enacted its own separate act in 1978.
+Tamil Nadu enacted its separate act in 1978.
 This act prevented the concentration of urban land in the hands of some people.
 Equitable distribution of urban land was ensured for general use by controlling betting and profiteering.

-Indian economy is growing rapidly.
+The Indian economy is growing rapidly.
 Such massive forward-looking growth will come from secondary and tertiary sectors, which are industrial and service sectors.
 Economic activity in these areas started primarily in urban areas.
 The condition of our cities and towns is very important in India’s development.

 Whether it is about metropolitan cities or to develop old cities in a new look, urban planners do such projects well.
 They plan to make the city beautiful with their team.

 As townships and smart cities are increasingly working nowadays, the scope has increased in this field.
-You can start as an Associate Town Planner in government agencies, such as Town and Country Planning Department, Housing Boards, Urban Bodies, Urban Development Authority, District and Rural Planning Department.
-One driven by passion in the field of town planning can also start with private companies or property firms, real estate firms, social agencies, non-profit housing groups and international consulting companies.
+You can start as an Associate Town Planner in government agencies, such as the Town and Country Planning Department, Housing Boards, Urban Bodies, Urban Development Authority, District and Rural Planning Department.
+One driven by passion in the field of town planning can also start with private companies or property firms, real estate firms, social agencies, non-profit housing groups, and international consulting companies.